gatsbyjs/gatsby/docs/docs/environment-variables.md

 browser JavaScript.

-In addition to these Project Environment Variables defined in `.env.*` files, you could also define OS Environment Variables.
-And such OS Env.Vars which are prefixed with `GATSBY_` will become available in browser JavaScript.
+In addition to these Project Environment Variables defined in `.env.*` files, you could also define OS Env Vars.
+OS Env Vars which are prefixed with `GATSBY_` will become available in browser JavaScript.

 #### Server-side Node.js